• Skip to primary navigation

 Stick to a routine

-Schedules and routines create a sense of structure, security, and comfort.
+Schedules and routines can create a sense of structure, security and comfort for kids with anxiety.
 Try to make things seem normal for your child, even though they may not be.

 Praise small accomplishments